Tanzgarnele/discord-bot-geizhals/README.md

 ### LongRunningService

 `LongRunningService` is responsible for periodically scanning the prices of products from Geizhals.de.
 When the price of a product drops below the user's alarm threshold, a notification is sent to the user.
-The service also manages alarms, allowing users to add, delete, and update them.

 ### InteractionModule